Aretha Franklin used to pour her soul out and cry over Henry Stone’s piano at his TK Studios in Hialeah, Florida.

 5. Dorothy Moore

-She’s most famous for her love’s lament on the song “Misty Blue,” but Henry Stone distributed Dorothy doing the uptempo dance number “Let The Music Play” for his TK Disco label, which saw extensive spins in nightclubs all over the country.
+She’s most famous for her love’s lament on the song “Misty Blue,” but when the little independent Mississippi label that recorded it couldn’t press up a million records fast enough, they teamed up with Henry Stone who also released Ms. Moore’s uptempo dance number “Let The Music Play” through his TK Disco label.
+It saw extensive spins in nightclubs all over the country, but especially NYC, where Frankie Crocker, the voice of the city, played it all the time.

 4. Charlotte McKinnon